PIK-ICoNe/Complex-Network-Dynamics/week-by-week.md

 * Task 2: Find a topic that can't be thought of as networks and we will collectively try to prove you wrong
 * Seminar Talk Idea 1: Introduction to SNAP http://snap.stanford.edu/data/index.html#communities: Present this collection of network data and vizualize some examples (unless we do that in the coding session, which would probably be better)
 * Seminar Talk Ides 2: Introduction of one classic network, but which one?
 The Karate club?
 The Milgram paper?
 The moreno paper?
 All of those together?
+* # perhaps do this intro in week 1 as a classic lecture with some video material for fun as a result all the rest moves up by 2 weeks

 # Week 4 - How to analyze networks
 * Network Measures and the network science view: https://www.youtube.com/watch?v=L6CqqlILBCI sadly it's almost 2 h long and has some overlap with week 2 (or 3 if we swap)